randomnoun/ddserver/README.md

 - implement those other dyndns parameters that don't appear to actually do anything (mx, backmx etc)
 - rewrite it all in a language that has heard of type safety
 - write the html interface in spanish. and then french. and then the other one.
-- buy an iphone
-- write an iphone client
 - profit

 # LIMITATIONS